wurli/tidyverse-dev-bot/news-files-annotated/rstudioapi.md

 !begin-bullets-11!

+-   !begin-bullet!
--   Add API methods for interacting with a document open in RStudio:
+    Add API methods for interacting with a document open in RStudio:
     'insertText()', 'modifyRange()' and 'getActiveDocumentContext()'.
+    !end-bullet!

 !end-bullets-11!